Honoring our PACT Act of 2022: Background

 Burn pits were used as a waste disposal method by the United States Armed Forces during the Gulf War, the Kosovo War, the War in Afghanistan, and the Iraq War, but have since been terminated due to the toxic fumes that posed health risks to nearby soldiers.

 From 2007 to 2020, the VA denied 78% of disability claims by veterans that were alleged to have been caused by burn pits.
 The Honoring our PACT Act removes the requirement that veterans prove that burn pits caused their illness and gives retroactive pay to veterans who did not receive care for their illnesses after claiming disability caused by burn pits.
 The Congressional Budget Office estimated the cost of the Act would be $300 billion from 2022 to 2032.

 President Joe Biden has said he believes the brain cancer experienced by his son, Beau Biden, was a result of his exposure to burn pits during the Kosovo and Iraq Wars (Beau Biden died of that cancer in 2015).

+Namesake

+The bill is named after Sergeant First Class Heath Robinson, a decorated combat medic.
+Sergeant First Class Heath Robinson deployed to Kosovo and Iraq with the Ohio National Guard.
+He died in 2020 from toxic exposure as a result of his military service.
+His wife, Danielle Robinson and her mother, Susan Zeier, have advocated for burn pit victims who were denied Veterans Administration benefits because the agency didn't believe their illnesses were service-related.

+Overview

+The PACT Act is perhaps the largest health care and benefit expansion in VA history.
+The PACT Act brings these changes: